MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ## File types supported for inspection

 The Azure Information Protection client uses Windows IFilter to inspect the contents of documents.
-For the following file types, the document will be labeled by using the conditions that you specified for your labels.
-Or, if you use the Azure Information Protection scanner in discovery mode, the following file types can be reported to contain the conditions that you specified for your labels, or all known sensitive information types.
+The following file types can be inspected when you use the Azure Information Protection scanner, or the [Set-AIPFileClassiciation](/powershell/module/azureinformationprotection/set-aipfileclassification) PowerShell command.

 |Application type|File type|
 |--------------------------------|-------------------------------------|